 4. You have to ask for most discounts

 While state laws mandate some discounts, you must request others by notifying your insurance company that you qualify.
 For instance, if you stop commuting a long way for work, you may qualify for a low-mileage discount, but your provider wouldn’t know that unless you told them.

-Or, your teen driver may start attending a college that’s far away and therefore qualifies for a student-away discount.
+Or, your teen driver may start attending a college that’s far away and can get a student-away discount.
 That’s why it’s best to review your policy frequently.
 As circumstances change, you may be able to qualify for more savings.

 5. Discount amounts can max out

 Insurance companies usually cap the percentage you can save by qualifying for discounts.
 You might think you can save 80% because you qualify for multiple discounts, but you won’t get that amount.

 The maximum discount savings percentage isn’t common knowledge – insurance companies say it is proprietary information – and it differs among carriers.
 When reviewing discounted car insurance offers, ask your insurance company what cap it puts on discounts.

 6. Discounts vary by state and insurance company

 Not all discounts are offered in all states or by all insurance companies.
 Many carrier websites’ discount sections list which states are included or excluded in the small print, so look for that when researching.
 And, of course, one insurance company may offer a discount for, say, having a particular professional job, while another may not.